e0958902/tp/docs/DeveloperGuide.md

 ### Modifying some medication information
 Modify the second medication's name using the following:
-- `modify -2 -n New Test Medication Name`
+- `modify -l 2 -n New Test Medication Name`

 Run `list -t all` to see that the medication name has been changed.